-Infrastructures-road networks, city plans, walls, common storage facilities-materialize collective aims (e.g. Wilkinson 2019) and thus provide convincing, if indirect, evidence of different forms of governance.
-Good examples of infrastructure are the terraces surrounding Monte Albán (Feinman & Nicholas 2012), water transport systems among the Maya (Halperin et al. 2019) or Mesopotamian communities (Jotheri et al. 2019).
-So too was evidence of widespread faithfulness to street plans (Fig. 6).
+Infrastructures-road networks, city plans, walls, common storage facilities-materialize collective aims (e.g., Wilkinson, 2019) and thus provide convincing, if indirect, evidence of different forms of governance.
+Good examples of infrastructure are the terraces surrounding Monte Albán (Feinman and Nicholas, 2012), water transport systems among the Maya (Halperin et al., 2019) or Mesopotamian communities (Jotheri et al., 2019).
+So too was evidence of widespread faithfulness to street plans (Figure 6).
 Infrastructures are built up through many episodes of construction, each of which builds on and adapts to the standards applied in previous episodes, back to initial construction.
 Such sequences of construction coordinated the collective action of people separated by time and by space.
-Mohenjo-daro's neighborhoods, each atop a substantial brick platform, were arranged along wide streets that ran from north to south and were intersected by narrow lanes that ran from east to west (Mackay 1938; Marshall 1931; Jansen 1978).
-It is striking that among the interconnected structures of Mohenjo-daro's neighborhoods, which changed dramatically through time (e.g. Mackay 1938; Jansen 1993b; 1993a; Vidale 2010; Green 2018; Rizvi et al. In Press), the spatial integrity of many streets was nonetheless honored over the course of many episodes of building construction.
+Mohenjo-daro's neighborhoods, each atop a substantial brick platform, were arranged along wide streets that ran from north to south and were intersected by narrow lanes that ran from east to west (Marshall, 1931; Mackay, 1938; Jansen, 1978).
+It is striking that among the interconnected structures of Mohenjo-daro's neighborhoods, which changed dramatically through time (e.g., Mackay, 1938; Jansen, 1993a,b; Vidale, 2010; Green, 2018), the spatial integrity of many streets was nonetheless honored over the course of many episodes of building construction.
 Each episode of house construction re-established Mohenjo-daro's infrastructure.
 As Indus communities built and renovated their houses, they often remained careful not to impinge on streets, which presumably served the transportation needs of their settlements.
-In contrast, smaller lanes, which physically constrained access to houses, faced no such constraint, shifting in location from building episode to building episode.
-The episodic maintenance and modification of houses is important because Indus scholars generally agree that house construction was not carried out by civic authorities, but by the members of individual households, or by neighborhoods (Jansen 1993b; Wright 2010; Kenoyer 2012).
-The same pattern structured Mohenjo-daro's drainage system, which included wells, pipes, gutters, and "soaks" that drained water from private bathing platforms within individual households (e.g. Jansen 1993a; Rizvi 2011; Wright & Garrett 2017).
+In contrast, smaller lanes, which physically constrained access to houses, faced no such restriction, shifting in location from building episode to building episode.
+The episodic maintenance and modification of houses is important because Indus scholars generally agree that house construction was not carried out by civic authorities, but by the members of individual households, or by neighborhoods (Jansen, 1993b; Wright, 2010; Kenoyer, 2012).
+The same pattern structured Mohenjo-daro's drainage system, which included wells, pipes, gutters, and "soaks" that drained water from private bathing platforms within individual households (e.g., Jansen, 1993a; Rizvi, 2011; Wright and Garrett, 2017).
 As with lanes, households likely constructed pipes that connected their bathing platform to the city's drains, which were located at regular spatial intervals in the wide public streets.
-Open streets and drainage both comprised public goods (Fig. 6), and elements of both kinds of infrastructure have also been revealed at numerous smaller Indus settlements, such as Kalibangan (Lal et al. 2015) and Farmana (Shinde et al. 2011).
+Open streets and drainage both comprised public goods